humamafif/humamafif/README.md

 ## About Me

 I'm a passionate developer focused on creating elegant, user-centered digital experiences.
-With expertise in mobile and web development, I strive to build solutions that are both functional and intuitive.
+With expertise in mobile development, I strive to build solutions that are both functional and intuitive.

 - 🔭 Currently working on mobile applications with Flutter
 - 🌱 Expanding my knowledge in backend development
 - 👯 Open to collaborations and interesting projects
-- 💬 Ask me about mobile development and UI/UX design
+- 💬 Ask me about mobile development

 <br/>